 While we have made every effort to provide information about our agency, benefits and operations, we know members of the media may have questions and need to reach out to us for assistance or a response.

-You may email your request for assistance and/or information to our Communications Department or you may reach out to our Customer Contact Center at 803.737.6800 and ask that your inquiry be forwarded to the Communications Department.
+You may email your request for assistance and/or information to our Communications Department or you may reach out to our Customer Service Center at 803.737.6800 and ask that your inquiry be forwarded to the Communications Department.
 A member of our Communications team will respond to your request as quickly as possible.

 Public records requests